 • Referee suggestions and contact details provided, based on journal requirements

 Biology of Blood and Marrow Transplantation considers research and publication misconduct to be a serious breach of ethics, and will take such actions as necessary to address such misconduct.
 Authors should refer to the Committee on Publication Ethics (COPE) and the International Committee of Medical Journal Editors for full information.
 Authors are also encouraged to visit Elsevier's Ethical Guidelines for Journal Publication.

-All material in Biology of Blood and Marrow Transplantation represents the opinions of the authors and does not reflect the opinions of the American Society for Blood and Marrow Transplantation (ASBMT), Elsevier Inc., or the institutions with which the authors are affiliated.
-Authors submitting manuscripts do so with the understanding that, if accepted, copyright in the article, including the right to reproduce the article in all forms and media including electronic media, shall be assigned exclusively to the ASBMT and authors will be requested to sign a copyright release form.
+All material in Biology of Blood and Marrow Transplantation represents the opinions of the authors and does not reflect the opinions of the American Society for Transplantation and Cellular Therapy (ASTCT), Elsevier Inc., or the institutions with which the authors are affiliated.
+Authors submitting manuscripts do so with the understanding that, if accepted, copyright in the article, including the right to reproduce the article in all forms and media including electronic media, shall be assigned exclusively to the ASTCT and authors will be requested to sign a copyright release form.

 NIH Public Access Policy Compliance